dskinnion/Gov1347_Blog/posts/11_Blog_Post_Narrative.md

 If the media narrative is correct that an increase in COVID-19 death rates actually led to more support for Trump, then we should notice that on the county level, those with higher rates of COVID-19 would vote in higher proportions for Trump in 2020 than they did in 2016.

+### Some Important Caveats

+The purpose of this blog is not to give a definitive answer to whether or not the media narrative is true.
+Instead, I will provide explanations and analysis as to whether or not the data initially support the media narrative.
+There are plenty of confounding variables that may affect the variables in question.
+For instance, increasing polarization may lead to red states becoming more Republican, and blue states becoming more Democratic.
+Increasing polarization may also lead to red states becoming hotspots for COVID-19 once mask-wearing became politicized, whereas blue states may recover more because of the same effect.
+I will attempt to look at this one confounding variable (albeit in a somewhat circular fashion due to a lack of current data), but note that there are many more.
+Again, the analysis provided here will not be determinative, but instead only exploratory.

+Also, due to the wide range of values for COVID-19 related variables (eg. deaths, cases, and both rates), I have created new variables with the log of each.
+However, because many counties have not reported any deaths, the log variable was calculated as -Inf (since the log(0) is impossible), so I recoded these as 0 (even though that would technically indicate 1 death).